Ham, London: History

 Ham does not appear in Domesday Book of 1086, the nearest entries being Petersham to the north and Coombe to the south-east, all, including the area of Ham, within the hundred of the town of Kingston to the south.

 Historically, Ham covered a larger area.
 The boundaries shown in the tithe map of 1843 are believed to have changed little, if at all, for centuries.
 The southern boundary between Ham and Kingston spanned the width of the hundred, from near present-day Canbury Gardens on the Thames, about 2.5 miles eastwards crossing Richmond Park to Beverley Brook.
 The northern boundary returned through Richmond Park from Beverley Brook, south of White Lodge through the northern Pen Pond, across Sudbrook Park westwards towards Ham Street then veering north back to the Thames.

 The earliest known written record of Ham as a separate village dates from the 12th century when Hamma was included in the royal demesne as a member of Kingston, contributing 43s.
 4d. in 1168 towards the marriage of Matilda, the eldest daughter of Henry II.
+Ham was the site of a mediaeval Manor House and tithe barn, later known as Secrett's farm, near the present Ham Library; it was demolished in 1958.

 Between the royal courts at Richmond and Hampton Court, Ham's predominantly agricultural area developed from the beginning of the 17th century, with the construction of Ham House in 1610, the best-preserved survivor of the period.
 The related history of the Earls of Dysart dominated the development of Ham and Petersham for the following four centuries.